lbechberger/ML4NLP/README.md

 Many current websites use such systems for different modalities.
 Examples are the selling of products (i.e. Amazon), the recommendation of movies and series (i.e. Netflix) or the providing of somewhat pleasant, interesting or funny posting (i.e. Facebook).

+## Project goal
+The goal of this project is to implement a news recommendation system based on articles of the free-content news source Wikinews (https://www.wikinews.org/).
+As the data base we will use KnowledgeStore (https://knowledgestore.fbk.eu/), in which entities and events from Wikinews have been extracted and which is enriched with knowledge from dbpedia (https://wiki.dbpedia.org/).
+With the help of SPARQL (https://www.w3.org/TR/rdf-sparql-query/) and the KnowledgeStore API (http://knowledgestore2.fbk.eu/nwr/wikinews/ui) we will access and extract knowledge from this data base to easily gather the data for our news recommendation system in a computer readable format.

+## General approaches
-In generel two approaches for a Recommender System can be distinguished.
+In order to understand the design decisions of our project, we sill shortly introduce the main idea of popular appraoches for Recommender Systems.
+In generel two popular approaches can be distinguished.
 A list of recommendations can be gathered either by applying collaborative filtering or by applying content-based filtering.

 In the collaborative filtering approach, recommendations are selected by collecting and comparing information and preferences from multiple users.
 The underlying assumption is that if a person A has the same interest as a person B, the person A is more likely to have person B's interests than that of a randomly chosen person.
 Pure collaborative filtering approaches do not exploit or require any knowledge about the items themselves.
 An advantage of this strategy is that these data do not have to be entered into the system or maintained.